|**These are clickable page links**|

 need an efficient way of charging this battery using the cars

-alternator, and most importantly, a way of isolating auxiliary
+alternator, and most importantly, a way of isolating the auxiliary

 you should be thinking about how big a battery can you fit, and less

-about how small and cheap a battery you can get away with, the larger
+about how small and cheap a battery you can get away with, now I know

-the battery the less percentage wise you will be draining it, and the
+the battery the less percentage wise you will be draining it each day,

-longer it will last for you, both in power usage, and battery in life
+longer it will last for you, both in power usage (battery capacity),

 (longevity), with the

-extra advantage of some extra capacity available if needed.
+extra advantage of some extra capacity available to you if needed.

 Deciding on what size and type of Auxiliary Batteries to use is really a whole other story, please read my article on AGM (Absorbed Glass Matt) batteries >>Please click here for my article on AGM batteries<<